Willow ptarmigan: Distribution and habitat

 The willow ptarmigan has a circum-boreal distribution.
-It is native to Canada and the United States, China, Mongolia, the Russian Federation, Kazakhstan, the Czech Republic, Finland, Norway, Sweden, Estonia, Latvia, Lithuania, Germany, the United Kingdom and Ireland.
+It is native to Canada and the United States, China, Mongolia, the Russian Federation, Kazakhstan, the Czech Republic, Finland, Norway, Sweden, Estonia, Latvia, and Lithuania.
 It primarily occupies subalpine and subarctic habitats such as sparse pine and birch forests, thickets with willow and alder trees, heather moors, tundra and mountain slopes.
 In the winter, females and sub-adults may move to lower altitudes and seek shelter in valleys or in more densely vegetated areas, but adult males usually remain in the subalpine region.
 The red grouse is common on heather-clad moorland across the north and west of Great Britain and in localised areas of Ireland.

 Diet

 The willow ptarmigan has a varied and seasonal diet.
 The bird is herbivorous for most of its life and subsists on various plant materials.
 As juveniles, they may feed on insects due to an inability to digest plant material caused by underdeveloped cecums.
 In the summer, their diet is highly varied and may consist of berries, flowers, leaves, twigs and seeds.

 In Alaska, the main dietary item of the adults at all times of year is willows such as the Alaska willow Salix alaxensis, with leaves being eaten in summer and buds, twigs and catkins supplying the birds' main nutritional needs in winter and early spring.
 In the early twenty-first century, there has been an increase in shrub expansion in arctic Alaska that is thought to be greatly affecting the willow ptarmigan's winter diet.
-Because of the way they browse, Ptarmigan help shape the landscape of the area.
+Because of the way they browse, ptarmigan help shape the landscape of the area.
 After heavy snowfalls, the birds cannot access the shorter shrubs as they are blanketed with snow, so they will eat the taller species that poke through.
 In one study it was found that 90% of the buds of the Alaska willow within their reach had been browsed.
 This will stunt the willows and create a feedback cycle extending through the entire ecosystem.
-However, in winters with below average snowfall, the browsing of Ptarmigans will not have such a drastic effect as their feeding will be spread out across a range of lower plant species.
-It is also believed that the greening of parts of the Arctic is affecting Willow Ptarmigan populations by altering the shape and size of the shrubs they are able to feed on.
+However, in winters with below average snowfall, the browsing of ptarmigans will not have such a drastic effect as their feeding will be spread out across a range of lower plant species.
+It is also believed that the greening of parts of the Arctic is affecting willow ptarmigan populations by altering the shape and size of the shrubs they are able to feed on.